Courtesy of: http://www.780tech.com

 Like so many other consoles in the 80s the Tandy Color computer had the ability of providing its users with the immediate gratification of playing a game (or running an application) by simply inserting a “Cartridge” in to its side slot, these cartridges were referred to as (ROM-PAKs), they were called so in regards to the fact that they included an application or program encapsulated within a ROM (Read only memory) chip inside of the cartridge, which upon insertion (and powering up the machine) would Auto-execute.

-Originally, if a user developed software he had two options for saving it.
+Originally, if a user developed software he had but few options to save his/her work.

 Several years back one of our local Color computer Geniuses Mr. Darren Atkinson, designed and developed a new kind of Cartridge known as a CoCoSDC, This cartridge when plugged in to a Color computer has the ability of emulating a Disk Drive controller and providing access to virtual diskettes in DSK format accessible thru SD type memory cards.